-2.3 Short Term Incentive (STI)
+Short Term Incentive (STI)

 The aim of the STI is to reward eligible employees based on their overall performance and contribution to the profitability and overall success of the Bank, in addition to meeting or exceeding risk related measures.
-The incentive program balances the delivery of profitability with managing risk through a Balanced Score Card for the sales team and aligns with the core values of the Bank.
+The incentive program balances the delivery of profitability with managing risk, and aligns with the core values of the Bank.